 Sales leads have tripled, and average monthly revenue has increased fourfold

 The model has spread far beyond high tech.
 Satair, part of Airbus and a global leader for commercial aviation spare parts, is using the marketplace model to become a true one-stop shop for the aerospace industry.
 With the SatairSpares marketplace, it will increase its parts catalog by 6X without investing in new inventory so that customers can focus on what’s truly important: making their aircraft fly.

 Distributors are getting in on the marketplace action, too.
-Conrad Electronics, one of the world’s leading omnichannel technology retailers, welcomes over 14 million visitors to its stores each year, and operates an online marketplace for business customers that now features an assortment of more than than 3 million items.
+Conrad Electronic, one of the world’s leading omnichannel technology retailers, welcomes over 14 million visitors to its stores each year, and operates an online marketplace for business customers that now features an assortment of more than 3 million items.

 2020 is just around the corner, and it’s time to prepare for the digital-first future of B2B commerce.
 Whether you’re a manufacturer, distributor, procurement provider, or even a retailer, there are opportunities for growth waiting for you in the marketplace model.
 Contact Mirakl’s marketplace experts today to start scaling your business.

 1Predictions 2020: B2B Commerce And Marketplaces, Forrester Research Inc., 29 October 2019, Joe Cicman and Allen Bonde.